-Pittsburgh is known for its brutal winter weather.
+Pittsburgh is known for its brutal winter weather and winter driving hazards.
 Every year, heavy winds, snowdrifts, and ice storms combine to create miserable driving conditions.
-When mixed with the region’s steep hills and winding roads, driving through Pittsburgh can be treacherous.
+When mixed with the region’s steep hills and winding roads, driving through Pittsburgh roads conditions can be treacherous.

 The accident count is so high that the National Highway Transportation Safety Administration frequently ranks Pennsylvania among the deadliest states for winter driving.
 The biggest causes of accidents the NHTSA found were: